TimGroeneboom/overmyroof/README.md

 ## Requirements

-- The application has been tested on Ubuntu 24.04 and 22.04 on x86_64 architecture.
+- The application has been tested on Ubuntu 24.04 on x86_64 architecture.
 - An internet connection is required to access the flightradar24.com API.
 - Enough storage space to store the flight data in the SQLITE database.
 - A valid pro6pp API key